WHAT WE FUND

 Funding priorities

-We will specifically work with charities:
+We specifically work with charities:

 GRANT TERMS

-The trustees will actively seek out charities to apply for funding and will not accept unsolicited applications.
-Applicants will be invited to apply and required to fill in an application form.The trustees will only accept applications from UK registered charities or organisations with a charitable objective (eg Community Interest Companies - CICs).
+The Chimo team will actively seek out charities to apply for funding and will not accept unsolicited applications.
+Applicants will be invited to apply and required to fill in an application form.

 Grants will only be made after a visit from a Chimo trustee.